gabrwagn/backend_mashup/README.md

 Small proof of concept for home assignment.

-Quick summary: Mash together apis that serve Album information, Cover Art and Wikipedia summary into a neat JSON package.
+Quick summary: Mash together apis that serve Album Information, Cover Art and Wikipedia summary into a neat JSON package.

 ## Requirements: